-Feature and Compartment Visibility' option.
-The 'Feature and Compartment Visibility' dialog displays.
-4 Select the 'Tags' checkbox in the 'Show Element Compartments' panel, then click on the OK button.
-The progress bar will now be shown on the element on the diagram, with the Tagged Value name above the bar.
-5 In the Tagged Values window, indicate progress by typing a number between 1 and 100 into the 'Value' field for the tag.
+The progress bar will now display on the element on the diagram, with the Tagged Value name above the bar.
+5 In the 'Tags' tab of the Properties window , indicate progress by typing a number between 1 and 100 into the 'Value' field for the tag.
 On the diagram, the appropriate length of the progress bar is filled in green.